arr2036/yksofttoken/README.md

 **NOTE**

-yksoft is not intended to be a replacement for a Yubikey in situations that require high security, this utility is not as secure as a proper physical key.
+yksoft is not intended to be a replacement for a Yubikey in situations that require high security, this utility is not as secure as a physical Yubikey.

 ## Building